 Overall, the take-up of the voucher was high with 74% of voucher winners enrolling in a course.
 However, take-up was significantly higher among students who were awarded an unrestricted (public or private) voucher, compared to those who were awarded a restricted (public-only) voucher.
 Moreover, retention rates among unrestricted voucher winners were also higher.
 This could perhaps reflect the greater density of private institutions in the study area, which resulted in lower average transport costs for students.
 This could also reflect differences in the (observed or unobserved) characteristics of these institutions - for example our data shows that private institutions were more likely to assist their students in the job search process.
 Finally, this could reflect students' perceptions of the (labor market) returns to private versus public training.
-Taken together these results demonstrate the potential of engaging the dynamic private vocational training sector in public policies aimed at boosting the demand for vocational training.
+Taken together these results demonstrate the potential of engaging the dynamic private vocational training.